bioinf-kud/Optimality-in-glycolysis-enzyme-allocation/README.md

 Requirements
 ------------
-*Figures in this document were generated using these versions.
+*Figures in this document were generated using packages in these versions.
 However, the specific version is not a strict requirement to reproduce the results.*<br>

 R(4.3.2)